 5. Test the incubator to ensure proper function

 Just like any incubator, give the container plenty of time to stabilize before you make any determinations regarding how well it is working.
-The IncuKit DC and the 225 Watt IncuKit come preset to 99.5 F, which is the appropriate temperature for more bird eggs.
+The IncuKit Mini and the IncuKit XL come preset to 99.5 F, which is the appropriate temperature for most bird eggs.
 So for your reptile eggs you will need to adjust them down.
 But that is very simple to do.
-The 100 watt IncuKit will need to be adjusted with the use of a thermometer.
-Put the thermostat knob in the center position and let the incubator stabilize.
+The IncuKit XL will need to be adjusted so after installing and turning the unit on let the incubator stabilize.
 Then adjust up or down as needed based on the reading on your thermometer.
 Wait for 20-30 minutes between adjustments to ensure it's properly stabilized.

 One item to note when using an IncuKit to incubate reptile eggs is that reptile eggs do not require the air circulation that bird eggs do.
 Too much air circulation can dry out eggs so that is something to consider as you position the IncuKit in your incubator.

 We do offer the IncuKit XL for Reptile Incubators with 1 fan/heater unit with a special reptile adapter extension which will only allow the fan to be on ONLY while the heater is on.
 This ensures the heated air is circulated throughout the incubator, but the fan is not on continuously like on the standard models.
 The unit looks the same as the standard IncuKit XL Basic Thermostat with 1 fan/heater units, but has been modified with an adapter to ensure the fan is only on while the heater is to distribute the heated air.